 They accomplish this by creating virtual LANs, or VLANS.
 A single switch can have thousands of VLANs running at the same time.

 The issue that switches face is that when they separate hosts into different VLANs they cannot allow the devices to communicate between VLANs unless the switch has a Layer3 functionality.
-This is where routers come into the picture.
+This is where routers or L3 switches come into the picture.

 Routers allow different LANs, or networks, to communicate with one another.
 Inside the routing table, which is stored in the memory of the router, the device has detailed information of all the networks it knows about and how to get there.